tychen742/introcscs/source/05.decisions/ifstatements.rst

 | ``if (`` *condition* ``)``
 |     statement

-The condition is an expression that is true or false, of :ref:`type-boolean`.
+The condition is an expression that is true or false, of ::`type-boolean`.

 .. index::